+Having the best analytics tools is important for anyone who has a website for their business.
 No matter what kind of business you have, your company’s website is one of the most crucial aspects of the business.
 It is an important tool that can be used to attract new customers, retain existing customers, convert leads into sales, showcase your products and services, and so much more.
-Of course, given how important and powerful a website can be for your business, it should be updated on a regular basis and routinely checked to ensure that you are optimizing your small business’ web presence as much as possible, which is where web analytics tools come in.
+Of course, given how important and powerful a website can be for your business, it should be updated on a regular basis and routinely checked to ensure that you are optimizing your small business’s marketing performance as much as possible, which is where web analytics tools come in.

 Monitoring your site’s analytics with the best analytics tools for small businesses will allow you to optimize your site for your users by providing you with data on visitors to your site, user behavior, click through rates, bounce rates, conversion rates, and more.
 You can then interpret this data and figure out what is working for your site, and where changes need to be made.

 A common problem with small businesses attempting to use data analytics for the first time is that they don’t even know where to start.
 With hundreds of different analytics software, plugins, and add ons, all from different companies, it can feel impossible to choose an analytics tool that works for you.
 When considering purchasing analytics tools, you need to know a bit more about your goals before you dive in.